jarmandomtz/examples-terraform-repo/13ECS-pipeline/README.md

 Save and execute the pipeline again using "Retry" button

+### Repository does not exist in the registry, when creating Image
 **Error**: name unknown: The repository with name 'helloworld-aws' does not exist in the registry with id '309135946640'

 [Container] 2021/10/28 12:08:20 Command did not exit successfully docker push "$(cat /tmp/build_tag.txt)" exit status 1